Family-Sustainable-Adventure Trip to Ecuador

 - Guides to help translate and guide you throughout the trip;

-- Nine nights accommodations in Ecuador as indicated.
+- Eight nights accommodations in Ecuador as indicated.
 Three delicious meals each day with traditional teas, juices and water.

 - All sightseeing and crafts while we traveling in Ecuador;

 - Bikes for adults: Specialized Hardrock w/ disc brakes and front suspension.
 Available on 26” and 29” inch wheels, and they will be outfitted with bikepacking gear.
 Bikepacking gear includes: Homemade frame bags, handlebar bags and saddlebags.
 They allow for minimalist packing.
 Lightweight gear is a must.